Victoriakaey/Graphic-Design-Projects/Painting/README.md

 3. You can modify the size of Point and Triangle by dragging the "Shape Size" part, and modify the size of Circle by dragging the "(Circles) Segment Count:" part.
 4. You can modify the color to Green or Red, by clicking the "Green", "Red" buttons.
 And you can also modify the color by dragging "Red", "Green", "Blue".

-Now try to draw the pink triangle cat below
+Now try to draw the pink triangle cat below by yourself!